parlaynu/sonos-over-vpn/README.md

     ether b8:27:eb:81:53:de  txqueuelen 1000  (Ethernet)

 Log into your ISP provided router and create the reservation.
-This will be different for all routers; for mine, the process was:
+This will be different for all routers; for mine, the process was to navigate through the menus to: 'Connectivity' -> 'Local Network' and select 'DHCP Reservations'.

-Navigate through the menus to: 'Connectivity' -> 'Local Network' and select 'DHCP Reservations'.
 Enter the name, MAC address and IP address from above.
 For the example above, these values are:

     MAC address: b8:27:eb:81:53:de
     IP address: 192.168.1.21